TechnicJelle/BMUtils/README.md

 getPlayerHeadIconAddress(BlueMapAPI, UUID playerUUID, BlueMapMap blueMapMap)
 ```

-### Create Marker around a Claim
+### Create Marker around a Claimed Area
 With the Cheese class, you can create a [BlueMap Shape](https://bluecolored.de/bluemapapi/latest/de/bluecolored/bluemap/api/math/Shape.html) from a collection of chunks.\
-Useful for when you want to create a marker around a claim.
+Useful for when you want to create a marker around a claimed area.

 Example:
 ```java